 He has also defended against charges alleging export control violations, money laundering and federal narcotics offenses.
 He has been qualified as federal death penalty counsel in the U.S. District Courts for the District of Columbia and the Eastern District of Virginia.
 Former clients include local political and elected officials and professional athletes.

-Mr. Brodnax currently serves as a member of the Committee on Grievances in the United States District Court for the District of Columbia and as Chair of the Virginia State Bar Disciplinary Board.
+Mr. Brodnax currently serves as vice-chair of the Committee on Grievances in the United States District Court for the District of Columbia and as past chair of the Virginia State Bar Disciplinary Board.